(Disclosure: Some of the links below may be affiliate links)

 So, let’s see whether we should rebalance for different portfolios.

 We are not going to do the test for a 100% stock portfolio.
-There is no rebalancing necessary.
+Indeed, there is no rebalancing necessary.
 It is another advantage of a full stock portfolio.

 80% Stocks / 20% Bonds